cnobile2012/dcolumn/README.rst

 Overview
 --------

-At the time of this writing **DColumn** supports Django 2.x and probably back to 1.8.0.
-The biggest issue with supporting older versions of Django is with the new way *urlpatterns* is used.
-Python 3.5 and 3.6 are supported.

 DColumn is a Django plugin that lets the developer add columns to a model dynamically.
 It does this in the same way that the admin uses an inline model.
 Matter-of-fact that is exactly how the additional columns are displayed in